| Johnsons of Hendon ~ Company History |

 |

 The map to the RHS shows the location in Hendon of Johnson's Head Office & Chemical Works (now the site of the Brent Cross Shopping Centre), the Assembly Division and the Photo Apparatus Division, as they were in 1954.
 During the 1950s and 1960s the management of Johnsons of Hendon included the following people, as advised to me by Doris Pippard, the wife of A.R.
 'Pip' Pippard.
-Chairman was Bernard Cook (from 1927; MD from 1910) who stayed on until he was nearly 80, but eventually handed over control to his son, Brian (the Cook and Pippard families remain good friends).
+The dates, and positions held, require confirmation.
+Chairman was Bernard Cook (from 1928; Managing Director from 1920) who stayed on until he was nearly 80.
+His son, Brian, became a Director in 1958.
+(The Cook and Pippard families remained good friends long afterwards).
 Managing Director was Johnny Balmer (previously Sales Director).
-John Butcher who moved from
+E. Stanley Houghton and

-Houghton-Butcher Financial Director was Stuart Houghton.
-The Sales Director was James Mitchell (around 1968-70).
+joined the board of Johnsons from Houghton-Butcher in 1940.
+Financial Director was Stuart Houghton.
+The Sales Director was James Mitchell (Doris Pippard suggested around 1968-70 but it may have been a few years earlier, as he joined Johnsons in Spring 1963 ~ see "Photo Firm May Seek Share Quote", below).
 James Mitchell was Scottish, ex-Ilford and a very good friend of 'Pip' Pippard.
 After spending his retirement in a village near Chard in Somerset, he died in the 1980s.
 Technical Director (in 1970) was Antony 'Pip' Pippard.
-Advertising Manager was Barton
+'Pip' Pippard had previously had responsibility for the design and building of Johnsons new research laboratory, completed around 1966.
+It is probable that this is where the R&D was done for what subsequently became the very successful home colour processing chemistry that was marketed by 'Pip' and others under the brand name Photo Technology Ltd. Advertising Manager was Barton

 Wright. |